lordgrilo/website/content/home/about.md

 # Biography

-I am a Principal Researcher at [ISI Foundation](http://www.isi.it/) working on topological approaches to complex networks and their underlying geometry, with special attention to the topology of brain structure and dynamics.
+I am a Research Leader at [ISI Foundation](http://www.isi.it/) working on topological approaches to complex networks and their underlying geometry, with special attention to the topology of brain structure and dynamics.